 Another twist would be to make this a couple’s date, and inviting another couple (or two) to join the fun and to play a more “official” game of basketball.
 Just don’t forget to drop a basketball gift basket on their front porch!

 I am happy to report that our date was a huge hit.
 I had a ball (HA!
-Pun totally intended!) planning and thinking of every detail and Eric was totally surprised and had a ton of fun!
+Pun totally intended!) planning and thinking of every detail and my husband was totally surprised and had a ton of fun!

 Now about this snack mix.
 Most of the time when various sports seasons roll around, I get more excited for everyone else who is a fan and all their hype and all the snacks than anything else.
 Since sports watching (and date night) wouldn’t be complete without some good snacks I whipped up this Pepperoni Pizza Snack Mix, full of all those tasty pizza flavors we love!
 This snack mix is super easy to put together, and luckily I was able to get everything I needed to make it, when I picked up all my supplies for the basketball gift basket at Walmart.